Gleam for Python users

 [1.0, ..list] // compile error, type mismatch

-In Python, maps are called dictionaries and can have keys of any type as long as:
+In Python, dictionaries can have keys of any type as long as:

-There is no map literal syntax in Gleam, and you cannot pattern match on a map.
-Maps are generally not used much in Gleam, custom types are more common.
+There is no dict literal syntax in Gleam, and you cannot pattern match on a dict.
+Dicts are generally not used much in Gleam, as custom types are more common.

 {"key1": "value1", "key2": "value2"}